vijayanshinde/pricing-based-on-demand-and-inventory/README.md

 # Primal-Dual Learning Algorithm for Personalized Dynamic Pricing

-This repository, **`pricing-based-on-demand-curves-inventory`**, contains a complete implementation of the *Primal-Dual Learning Algorithm for Personalized Dynamic Pricing with Inventory Constraints*, based on the research paper by Ningyuan Chen and Guillermo Gallego.
+This repository, **`pricing-based-on-demand-and-inventory`**, contains a complete implementation of the *Primal-Dual Learning Algorithm for Personalized Dynamic Pricing with Inventory Constraints*, based on the research paper by Ningyuan Chen and Guillermo Gallego.
 The project combines **machine learning, optimization, and dynamic pricing** to solve a real-world challenge: maximizing revenue under limited inventory while serving different customer types.

 ---